-Our revenues are derived from rents we earn pursuant to the lease agreements with our tenants and from interest income from loans to our tenants and other facility owners.
+Our revenues are derived from rents we earn pursuant to the lease agreements with our tenants, from interest income from loans to our tenants and other facility owners and from profits interest in certain of our tenant's operations.
 Our tenants and borrowers operate in the healthcare industry, generally providing medical, surgical and rehabilitative care to patients.
 The capacity of our tenants to pay our rents and interest is dependent upon their ability to conduct their operations at profitable levels.
 We believe that the business environment of the industry segments in which our tenants operate is generally positive for efficient operators.
 However, our tenants' operations are subject to economic, regulatory and market conditions that may affect their profitability.
 Accordingly, we monitor certain key factors, changes to which we believe may provide early indications of conditions that may affect the level of risk in our lease and loan portfolio.